 When designing icons or illustrations, you have a choice of colors.
-Using the right colors is critical to stand out with your icon or illustration set.
+Using the right colors is critical to stand out with your icon or illustration pack.
 We recommend checking out the latest design trends in terms of colors and using recommended palettes.
 A good starter in color theory is this guide: Color Theory: Brief Guide For Designers.

 Quick tips for using colors: